Ghana

 One of the most disturbing parts for me was stepping into the "cell."
 In the literature of the Cape Coast Castle it says:

-"This cell is often referred to as the condemned cell at the castle.
-It is believed from a historical point of view that some of the captives revolted against the European Merchants because of the ordeal in which they were subjected.
-Among those found uncontrollable were either branded or died of suffocation and starvation to serve as a deterrent to others.
+some of the captives revolted against the European Merchants because of the ordeal in which they were subjected.
+Among those found uncontrollable were either branded or died of suffocation and

 As many as fifty people were confined to that small cell.
 They died so painfully that some scratched the floor and the walls.
 After death, they were given mass burial or as being speculated, thrown to sea."